 WordPress Core Update is Not Possible – Update WordPress Automatically & Manually | GoDaddy Issue

-How to Update WordPress (Staging) Site on GoDaddy
+How to Update a WordPress (Staging) Site on GoDaddy

-Also, GoDaddy support staff sometimes spread false information and tell their customers that they can’t take a staging site live if they didn’t initially use GoDaddy’s internal staging solution.
+GoDaddy support staff sometimes spread misinformation and tell their customers that they cannot make a staging site live if the staging site was not created using GoDaddy’s internal staging solution.

-You can push a WP STAGING staging website without any problems, even on a GoDaddy hosted server.
+This is wrong!
+You can make a WP STAGING staging site live without any issues, even on a server hosted by GoDaddy!

 Can Not Update WordPress Automatically (on GoDaddy)?

-It may happen that a new WordPress core version has been released, but your WordPress website still shows you an old version and does not offer you to update WordPress automatically to the latest version.
+It may happen that a new WordPress core version has been released, but your WordPress website still shows you an old version.
+It does not allow you to update WordPress automatically to the latest version.

 This article describes three possible ways to solve the issue when you can not update WordPress automatically:

-• Disable the GoDaddy hosting specific mu-plugin (gd-system-plugin) on the staging site or on the live site (depending on what site does not show the update notification).
+• Disable the GoDaddy hosting-specific mu-plugin (gd-system-plugin) on the staging or live sites (depending on which site does not show the update notification).
 See the extended explanation below!

 • Switch to the default theme and disable all plugins